 Permanent immigration

-Third country nationals, i.e. persons, who are not EEA citziens or Swiss nationals, need a residence permit for Austria, when they plan to stay longer than six months.
+Third country nationals, people who are not citizens of the EEA or Switzerland, need a residence permit for Austria, when they plan to stay longer than six months.
 There are different types of residence permits.
 You can read about it on the following pages.

 For stays up to six months third country nationals do not need a residence permit.
 They need a visa.
 For stays up to 90 days within 180 days a visa is not required for some third country nationals (depending on their citizenship).